Brian Molloy (botanist): Scientific career

 After his master's studies, Molloy worked for the Department of Agriculture as a research officer, investigating tussock grasslands, pasture ecology and weeds.
 In 1969, he moved to the botany division of the Department of Scientific and Industrial Research (DSIR)—later known as Landcare Research—where he remained until his retirement in 1995.
 At DSIR / Landcare Research, he specialised in plant taxonomy, nature conservation, and the history of soil and vegetation.
 Subsequently, Molloy worked as a botanical and conservation consultant, and maintained his relationship with Landcare Research as a research associate.

 Regarded as the leading authority on New Zealand orchids, Molloy authored or co-authored over 100 scientific papers, and several books.
 His canonical text, Native Orchids of New Zealand, written with J.H.
 Johns, was published in 1983.

 Taxonomist

 Conservation activities

 Between 1989 and 1998, Molloy was a director of the Queen Elizabeth II National Trust.
 He then served as the trust's high-country representative until 2012.
-He was also been active in many other conservation groups, leading to the establishment of new, and extension of existing, protected areas and reserves.
+He was also active in many other conservation groups, leading to the establishment of new, and extension of existing, protected areas and reserves.
 In particular, he is acknowledged as transforming Riccarton Bush after years of mismanagement.